 So what is faith?
-Let’s look a little deeper at what faith is and what it means in our lives.
+Let’s look a little deeper at what it is and what it means in our lives.

 What is Faith?

 Faith is a pledge or assurance of the things that we hope for, but have not yet received.

-Faith is what we hope for and the evidence of the things we cannot see.
+It is what we hope for and the evidence of the things we cannot see.
 Through their faith, the people in the days of old lived lives of courage.
-By faith, we understand that the entire universe was formed at God’s command, that what we now see did not come from anything that can be seen.
+By faith, we understand that the entire universe was formed at God’s command and that what we now see did not come from anything that can be seen.
 (Hebrews 11:3)

-Other words related to faith that we use are (confidence, belief, trust).
+Other words related to it that we use are (confidence, belief, and trust).

 - Full of trust or confidence in someone or something

-- Strong belief in God, religion or based on spiritual belief
+- Strong belief in God, religion, or based spiritual belief

 In Hebrews, the word faith is “Emunah” which means “support”.
 A perfect explanation of faith is “the Lord’s support” for us because He is working in every single matter for His glory.
-By faith, we understand that the entire universe was formed at God’s command, that what we see did not come from anything that can be seen.
+By it, we understand that the entire universe was formed at God’s command, that what we see did not come from anything that can be seen.
 (Hebrews 11:3)

-The first foundation is that faith does not originate from within us.
+The first foundation is that it does not originate from within us.
 We are not born with a natural capacity to have faith in someone or something.
 If you try it with your own willpower, we’ll be disappointed.